 What are the Risks of Bariatric Revision Surgery?

-A study found at JAMA and Archives Journals suggests that revisional bariatric surgery comes with these risks of complications:
+This study suggests that revisional bariatric surgery comes with these risks of complications:

 - Internal leakage from the surgical site

 In the study, a small number of patients experienced complications 30 to 90 days after revisional surgery.

 Patients who experienced nutritional deficiencies saw most of their symptoms eventually disappear, however.

 Every insurer is different, so it’s vital you check with your provider before considering bariatric revision surgery.

 The vast majority of insurers will cover the costs of patients who experience complications with bypass, band, and sleeve surgery.

 With that being said, the following criteria must be met to qualify for insurance coverage: